richellepintucan/generate-hexcolor/README.md

 List of features ready and Todos for future development

-- Random Color Generation: Generate a random hexadecimal color value dynamically.
+- Random Hex Colors Generation: Generate a random hex colors value dynamically.

 - User Interaction: Provide a user interface element (e.g., button) to trigger the generation of a new random color.

 - Display Color: Show the generated color to the user, allowing them to see the result of the random generation.

 To-do list:

 - Setup Development Environment
 - Design User Interface (UI):
-- Implement Random Color Generation Function
+- Implement Random Hex Colors Generation Function

 ## Status